 |MPEG||mpeg, mp4, mpg, m4a, m4v, m4b, m4r, mov, 3gp, qt|

 |ZIP||zip, docx, xlsx, pptx, odt, ods, odp, odg, odi, odf, odc, odm, ott, otg, otp, ots, otc, oti, otf, oth|

 Recovering Lost or Deleted Files using Windows File Recovery

 Windows File Recovery may not be the best tool available online for recovering lost/permanently deleted files but it does work.
 Plus it is created by Microsoft and nobody knows Windows better than Microsoft.
 So, we might see some improvements to Windows File Recovery tool in near future.
 You can check more details and FAQs here.

-You may not be able to recover all of your deleted files, try other modes as well.
+You may not be able to recover all of your deleted files using single mode, so, try other modes as well.
 We suggest you try Default mode first, then Segment mode and finally use Signature mode.
 Hope you liked the tutorial.
 Feel free to drop your queries and suggestions in comments down below.